-Asthma control often changes during pregnancy; in approximately one-third of women asthma symptoms worsen, in one-third they improve, and in the remaining one-third they remain unchanged.288 Exacerbations are common in pregnancy, particularly in the second trimester.89 Exacerbations and poor asthma control during pregnancy may be due to mechanical or hormonal changes, or to cessation or reduction of asthma medications due to concerns by the mother and/or the health care provider.
-Pregnant women appear to be particularly susceptible to the effects of viral respiratory infections, 289 including influenza.
-Exacerbations and poor symptom control are associated with worse outcomes for both the baby (pre-term delivery, low birth weight, increased perinatal mortality) and the mother (pre-eclampsia).
-89 If asthma is well controlled throughout pregnancy there is little or no increased risk of adverse maternal or fetal complications.
-34
+Asthma control often changes during pregnancy; in approximately one-third of women asthma symptoms worsen, in one-third they improve, and in the remaining one-third they remain unchanged.325 Exacerbations are common in pregnancy, particularly in the second trimester.95 Exacerbations and poor asthma control during pregnancy may be due to mechanical or hormonal changes, or to cessation or reduction of asthma medications due to concerns by the mother and/or the health care provider.
+Pregnant women appear to be particularly susceptible to the effects of viral respiratory infections, 326 including influenza.
+Exacerbations and poor symptom control are associated with worse outcomes for both the baby (pre-term delivery, low birth weight, increased perinatal mortality) and the mother (pre-eclampsia).95 If asthma is well controlled throughout pregnancy there is little or no increased risk of adverse maternal or fetal complications.36

-Although there is a general concern about any medication use in pregnancy, the advantages of actively treating asthma in pregnancy markedly outweigh any potential risks of usual controller and reliever medications34 (Evidence A).
+Although there is a general concern about any medication use in pregnancy, the advantages of actively treating asthma in pregnancy markedly outweigh any potential risks of usual controller and reliever medications36 (Evidence A).
 For this reason, using medications to achieve good symptom control and prevent exacerbations is justified even when their safety in pregnancy has not been unequivocally proven.
-Use of ICS, beta2-agonists, montelukast or theophylline is not associated with an increased incidence of fetal abnormalities.
-Prevent exacerbations of asthma during pregnancy (Evidence A), and cessation of ICS during pregnancy is a significant risk factor for exacerbations (Evidence A).
-One study reported that monthly FENO-guided treatment in pregnancy was associated with fewer exacerbations and better fetal outcomes than an ACQ-based algorithm; however, given the design of the control algorithm, the results cannot be compared with current treatment recommendations.
-On balance, given the evidence in pregnancy for adverse outcomes from exacerbations (Evidence A) and for safety of usual doses of ICS and LABA290 (Evidence A), a low priority should be placed on stepping down treatment (however guided) until after delivery (Evidence D).
+Use of ICS, beta2-agonists, montelukast or theophylline is not associated with an increased incidence of fetal abnormalities.327 Importantly, ICS reduce the risk of exacerbations of asthma during pregnancy^{36,328,329} (Evidence A), and cessation of ICS during pregnancy is a significant risk factor for exacerbations95 (Evidence A).
+One study reported that a treatment algorithm in non-smoking pregnant women based on monthly FENO and ACQ was associated with significantly fewer exacerbations and better fetal outcomes than an algorithm based only on ACQ.330 However, the ACQ-only algorithm did not reflect current clinical recommendations, as LABA was introduced only after ICS had been increased to moderate dose, and ICS could be stopped; 58% of women in the ACQ-only group were being treated without ICS by the end of pregnancy.
+On balance, given the evidence in pregnancy and infancy for adverse outcomes from exacerbations during pregnancy36 (Evidence A) and for safety of usual doses of ICS and LABA327 (Evidence A), a low priority should be placed on stepping down treatment (however guided) until after delivery, and ICS should not be stopped during pregnancy.
+(Evidence D).

-Despite lack of evidence for adverse effects of asthma treatment in pregnancy, many women and doctors remain concerned.294 Pregnant patients with asthma should be advised that poorly controlled asthma, and exacerbations, provide a much greater risk to their baby than do current asthma treatments.
-Educational resources about asthma management during pregnancy (e.g. 295) may provide additional reassurance.
-During pregnancy, monthly monitoring of asthma is recommended.295 It is feasible for this to be achieved by pharmacist-clinician collaboration, with monthly telephone monitoring of asthma symptom control.296
+Despite lack of evidence for adverse effects of asthma treatment in pregnancy, many women and doctors remain concerned.
+331 Pregnant patients with asthma should be advised that poorly controlled asthma, and exacerbations, provide a much greater risk to their baby than do current asthma treatments.
+Educational resources about asthma management during pregnancy (e.g. 332) may provide additional reassurance.
+During pregnancy, monthly monitoring of asthma is recommended.
+332 It is feasible for this to be achieved by pharmacist-clinician collaboration, with monthly telephone monitoring of asthma symptom control.
+333

-Respiratory infections should be monitored and managed appropriately during pregnancy.289 During acute asthma exacerbations, pregnant women may be less likely to be treated appropriately than non-pregnant patients.89 To avoid fetal hypoxia, it is important to aggressively treat acute exacerbations during pregnancy with SABA, oxygen and early administration of systemic corticosteroids.
+Respiratory infections should be monitored and managed appropriately during pregnancy.
+326 During acute asthma exacerbations, pregnant women may be less likely to be treated appropriately than non-pregnant patients.
+95 To avoid fetal hypoxia, it is important to aggressively treat acute exacerbations during pregnancy with SABA, oxygen and early administration of systemic corticosteroids.